Can my landlord increase my rent?

 My rent is subsidized.
 Can my landlord increase my rent?

 It is possible for the rent you pay to go up.
-For example, if your household income increases, your rent may increase after you report the new income to your subsidy provider.
+For example, if your household income increases, your rent may increase after you report your new income to your subsidy provider.
 If you have a government rental subsidy and have questions about a rent increase, please seek legal help.